jsphpl/laravan/README.md

 **Ansible Playbooks for Laravel - machine provisioning and app deployment**

-Laravan is capable of preparing a fresh Ubuntu 16.04 machine for running laravel apps by setting up the following components using Ansible:
+Laravan is capable of preparing a fresh Ubuntu 16.04 / 18.04 machine for running laravel apps and docker containers by setting up the following components using Ansible:

 - Nginx
 - PHP 7.0, 7.1, 7.2 & 7.3